mauriciofmar3/mauriciofmar3.github.com/_posts/2014-06-02-sqrts-and-fixed-points.md

 Remember that before we said $$\sqrt{a}$$ is a fixed point of the function $$f(x)=\frac{a}{x_n}$$.
 Unfortunately if you iterate that function, you will not approach $$\sqrt{a}$$.
 Fixed point iteration doesn't always work and this is one such case.
 The math behind being able to tell whether an arbitrary function will converge to a fixed point under fixed point iteration is [complicated](https://en.wikipedia.org/wiki/Fixed-point_theorem).

 Now it would be very simple to wrap the Babylonian method in a loop and perform a couple steps of fixed point iteration to get a decent sqrt(a).
 But since we're finding a fixed point, this seems like a nice time to break out something called a *fixed point combinator*.
-The best-known fixed point combinator is the *y combinator*.
+The best-known fixed point combinator is the *Y combinator*.
 You've probably heard of it due to the eponymous startup incubator founded by Lisp greybeard Paul Graham.

 ![YCombinator logo](http://ycombinator.com/images/yc500.gif)

-This is the definition of the y combinator:
+This is the definition of the Y combinator:

 $$ \lambda f.(\lambda x.f\ (x\ x))\ (\lambda x.f\ (x\ x)) $$

 The reason y is called a fixed-point combinator is because of what happens when you apply it to a function and reduce.
-By following the lambda calculus reduction rules you can find that the y combinator satisfies the equation $$y f = f (y f)$$.
+By following the lambda calculus reduction rules you can find that the Y combinator satisfies the equation $$y f = f (y f)$$.
 This matches the form $$something = f (something)$$ - the definition of a fixed point.
 So, $$y f$$ is a fixed point of $$f$$!
-Therefore all we have to do is apply the y combinator to obtain a fixed point of $$f$$.
+Therefore all we have to do is apply the Y combinator to obtain a fixed point of $$f$$.

 Well, not really.
 The fixed point of a higher-order function $$f$$ isn't a number, it's another function: the function $$f'$$ which $$f$$ maps to $$f'$$.
-In other words, all the y combinator is doing is facilitating fixed-point iteration:
+In other words, all the Y combinator is doing is facilitating fixed-point iteration:

 y f = f (y f)
     = f (f (y f))